EU governments limit arms sales to Turkey but avoid embargo

 With a host of other countries including the Netherlands, Finland and Sweden halting such exports, the EU’s collective position was mainly aimed at avoiding a legally-binding embargo on Turkey, a longtime candidate to join the bloc.

-A full embargo would have grouped Turkey with Venezuela and Russia, countries where the EU has a formal ban and views them as hostile, a move diplomats said ministers were not ready to take despite anger at President Tayyip Erdogan.
+A full embargo would have grouped Turkey with Venezuela and Russia, countries where the EU has a formal ban and views them as hostile.
+Diplomats said ministers were not ready for an embargo despite anger at President Tayyip Erdogan.

 “We do not wish to support this war and do not want to make arms available,” German Foreign Minister Heiko Maas told reporters.

+The Turkish government said it “fully rejected and condemned” the decisions taken and calls made by the EU on the two issues.

+“We will seriously review our cooperation with the EU on certain areas due to its unlawful and biased attitude,” Turkey’s Foreign Ministry said in a statement.

-In their statement after a four-hour-long debate in Luxembourg, ministers agreed to “commit to strong national positions regarding their arms export policy to Turkey.”
+In their statement after a four-hour-long debate in Luxembourg, ministers agreed to “commit to strong national positions regarding their arms export policy to Turkey”.

-Via Facebook, Italian Foreign Minister Luigi Di Maio said on the sidelines of the meeting: “In the next few hours, Italy too will sign a ban on the export of arms to Turkey”.
+Via Facebook, Italian Foreign Minister Luigi Di Maio said on the sidelines of the Brussels meeting: “In the next few hours, Italy too will sign a ban on the export of arms to Turkey”.

 Belgium also said it backed stopping arms exports.